adunoluwa1/PBI-Call-Centre-Data-Analytics/README.md

 The aim of the project was to create a dashboard in Power BI for Call Centre Manager that reflects all relevant Key Performance Indicators (KPIs) and metrics in the dataset.
-The dashboard is uncover long term trends in customer and agent behavior which will serve as basis for discussion with management
+The dashboard uncovers long term trends in customer and agent behavior which will serve as basis for discussion with management

 ![D2](https://user-images.githubusercontent.com/99233674/192037817-381d6859-197b-4ab5-b073-877b3c062d67.jpg)